IRS 7% Interest Rule Secrets for Your Unclaimed 2022 Tax Refund

 Maximizing Your Payout

 The best way to ensure you get every penny is to verify your identity quickly.
 If the IRS sends you a notice, responding within 24 hours keeps the interest clock running while you clear the hurdle.
-Using a bank that understands overnight clearing cycles ensures that once the interest is added, the full settlement window is as short as possible.
+The best way to receive your refund plus interest quickly is to ensure your direct deposit information is correct on your return.

 The interest rule is one of the few times the tax code works in your favor.
 While a delay is frustrating, a 7% guaranteed return is higher than most savings accounts offer today.
 Monitoring the interest rule updates is the smartest way to turn a long wait into a financial win.